Vic Harris (utility player): Japan

-Harris became a free agent after the 1980 season, and for 1981 he signed with the Buffaloes.
+Harris became a free agent after the 1980 season, and for 1981 he signed with the Kinetsu Buffaloes.
 That season, he batted .268 with 22 home runs and 74 RBI, all of which would have been MLB career highs.
-The following season, while he batted .272, his power declined, and Harris totaled just 9 home runs and 35 RBI.
+The following season, while he batted .272, but his power declined, and Harris totaled just 9 home runs and 35 RBI.
 After another decline the following season with injuries and a .198 average, Harris's Japanese career was done.
-He played one final season with the Louisville Redbirds in the Cardinals' organization before retiring.
+He played one final season back in the states in the minors with the Louisville Redbirds in the Cardinals' organization before retiring.

 Overview

 Harris wound up playing 579 games in the majors, and was a true utilityman.
 He played at least 27 games at six different positions, with the largest number, 212, coming at second base.

+Personal

+After baseball, Harris lived in the Los Angeles area, working in the aerospace industry for Rockwell and then as an emergency fire dispatcher for Boeing.
+He also worked as youth baseball instructor from 2006 to 2013.

+Harris died on April 26, 2025.